 Before driving off the lot with your new wheels, you must purchase insurance that complies with California law.
-Finding cheap car insurance in California can depend on numerous factors, including your age, driving record and location.
+Finding the cheapest car insurance in California can depend on numerous rate factors, including your age, driving record and location.

 According to the California Department of Motor Vehicles, there are over 27 million licensed drivers on the road.
 California has the highest population in the country, making it one of the busiest states for drivers.
 And in 2018, California was second only to Texas for motor vehicle deaths.

 Because of this, auto insurance is important when driving in California, but you need to shop around before purchasing because while California car insurance isn’t the most expensive, it’s far from being the cheapest.

 Here’s what you need to know about the best car insurance in California.

 Best car insurance companies in California

 J.D.
 Power’s 2020 U.S. Auto Insurance Study ranked Wawanesa as the best car insurance company in California, followed by Auto Club of Southern California Insurance Group (a AAA affiliate), State Farm, Ameriprise and Geico.
 The J.D.
 Power study uses a rating system and rates companies based on:

 - Customer interaction

 |Provider||J.D.
 Power customer satisfaction score||Average annual full coverage premium|

 Requesting quotes can help you analyze costs, but also consider a company’s financial strength and performance because this indicates their ability to pay your claims.